 - Are the form fields easy to click on in the mobile view?

 - Does the page load quickly (in three seconds or less)?

 If you answered no to any of these questions, review and edit your donation page in the mobile view of your content management system.

-Online accessibility is the process of making websites more inclusive by ensuring that people with disabilities can use them.
+Online accessibility is the process of making websites more inclusive by ensuring that people with permanent or temporary disabilities can use them.